minegameYTB/nixos-configuration/README.md

 ```
 * nixos-configuration root
 |
- \_ configurations (all configuration that discribe settings for NixOS)
+ \_ configurations (all configuration that describe settings for NixOS)
 |
  \_ home-manager (related to home-manager settings (to add package to user level))
 |